fgrehm/rbenv-install-remote/README.md

-If you wanna know more about custom definitions, see the [ruby-build built-in definitions](https://github.com/sstephenson/ruby-build/tree/master/share/ruby-build) as a starting point for custom definition files.
+If you wanna know more about custom definitions, see the [ruby-build built-in definitions](https://github.com/sstephenson/ruby-build/tree/master/share/ruby-build) as a starting point for definition files.

 ### Known definitions